isabelc/edd-software-specs/readme.txt

 2. Back-end: Specs meta box on single download editor == Changelog ==

+= 1.2 =
+* Fixed minor WP notice that appeared if modified date had not been set yet.

 = 0.3: April 15, 2013 =
 * Fixed compatibility issue with the cmb_Meta_Box class